-Philips Hue is probably the most well known when it comes to smart lighting and for good reason with numerous features and various bulbs, lamps and other lights, such as strips, available.
-The wireless system allows you to use your smartphone to not only switch the LED bulbs on and off, but pick the colour and brightness you want, as well as recreate colours within a specific image, like a sunset you uploaded to Instagram or a painting on your wall.
+Philips Hue is probably the most well-known when it comes to smart lighting and for good reason with numerous features and various bulbs, lamps and other lights, such as strips, available.
+The wireless system allows you to use your smartphone to not only switch the LED bulbs on and off, but pick the colour and brightness you want, as well as recreate shades within a specific image, like a sunset you uploaded to Instagram or a painting on your wall.

 Osram's Lightify is one of the closest to Philips Hue in terms of bulb type availability.
 Its wireless system offers not only standard screw and bayonet bulbs, but GU10s, LED strips and garden spotlights too, all of which can be controlled through the Lightify smartphone app.

 There aren't quite as many features as there are with Philips Hue, but you'll still get remote access to your lights, scheduling functionality, ambiance creation and scene creation.
 You won't be able to sync your lights to your music or a film as yet, but the Osram Lightify system is cheaper than Hue, there is a good range of bulbs and it is compatible with most smart home platforms.

 Ikea Home Smart